pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 They are examples of the `--type` and `--method-type` options.
 These options are useful with the `-e` option.
 Previously, you had to write a dummy class or method definition to parse a type signature.
 Because RBS does not allow type or method signatures outside of a class or method definitions.

 In the first example, without these options, `rbs parse` command parses the code as a whole of RBS.
-So it needs `class C` definition and method `f` definition.
+So it needs `class C` and method `f` definition.

 In the second example, with `--method-type` option,  `rbs parse` command parses the code as a method signature.
 So, you don't need `class C` definition.
 It just needs the content of the method definition.